 Treatment for dog lameness will depend on the underlying cause.
 It can range from conservative measures such as rest, medications, physical therapy, and orthopedic support to more extreme measures such as surgery.

 It is important to note that dog lameness may not be an isolated issue — it could indicate a more significant problem, such as arthritis or a joint disorder.
-If your pup has been diagnosed with an underlying condition such as arthritis, additional treatments and therapies are available to help manage the pain and inflammation associated with it.
+If your pup has been diagnosed with an underlying condition such as arthritis, additional treatments and therapies are available to help manage the associated pain and inflammation.

 In addition to medical treatment, pet owners can also provide extra support through diet and lifestyle changes.
 Increasing exercise levels or introducing supplements can benefit pups with joint pain and stiffness.

 How to Treat Your Dog’s Lameness at Home

 When you spot your pup limping, stay calm and assess the situation.
 Carefully inspect their paws and take action accordingly.
 If an injury or something more serious is suspected (such as a foreign object stuck between the pads), promptly tend to it for first aid and safety.